GoodwayGroup/lib-hapi-good-tracer/README.md

 - `traceUUIDHeader`: defaults to 'x-gg-trace-uuid'.
 The header that is used for the Trace ID
 - `traceSeqIDHeader`: defaults to 'x-gg-trace-seqid' The header that is used for the Sequence ID
+- `cache`: internal memory cache settings.
+See [node-cache](https://github.com/node-cache/node-cache)
+    - `ttl`: default 120 seconds
+    - `checkPeriod`: default 5 minutes
+    - `maxKeys`: default `5000`
+    - `useClones`: default `false`
+    - `extendTTLOnGet`: This feature will reset the TTL to the global TTL when a successful `get` occurs.
+This will extend the life of an item in the cache as a result. default `true`

 ## Running Tests